 Retirement income and spending spree risk

-If you’re like my buddy, let’s call him Bill, you don’t have a pension.
-One day I was talking to Bill and he lamented the fact that he did not have a pension.
-I told him that he could and briefly explained he could buy a single premium immediate fixed annuity (SPIA).
+I want to tell you a story about my buddy Bill.
+Recently, Bill lamented that he didn’t have a pension.
+I told him that he could have a pension if he wanted to.
+He looked confused, so I explained the concept of a single premium immediate fixed annuity (SPIA).
 This type of fixed annuity can be purchased to provide you with income for life.
 Even better, you can add a cost-of-living adjustment increase.
-One of my clients purchase one with a 3% annual increase for life.
+One of my clients purchase one with a 3 percent annual increase for life.

-Bill didn’t like it because he would have to see money in his bank account transferred to an insurance company who would guarantee this lifetime payout.
-If you are unfamiliar with insurance company law, they are regulated to have certain reserves to help them not become insolvent.
-There’s also an insurance/reserve account and all insurance companies pay into to further mitigate the risk of policyholders being harmed by one insurance company’s insolvency.
+Bill didn’t like the idea of purchasing a SPIA since he’d have to transfer money from his bank account to an insurance company now.
+Even with the guarantee of lifetime payout, and the regulations placed on these insurance companies to ensure solvency, Bill was still uncomfortable.
+There’s also an insurance/reserve account and all insurance companies pay into to further mitigate the risk of policyholders being harmed if an insurance firm becomes insolvent.

 Did I also mention creditor protection?